-We will give you a statement of Account at least every six Months.
+We will give you a statement of Account at least every six months.
 You can request statements be provided to you more frequently.
 The statement shows the transactions that have been made on your Account since the last statement.
 Some transactions may not appear on the statement you receive because those transactions have been credited or debited to the Account after the statement was produced.
 Statements contain important information about your Account.
+You can query any transaction on a statement by contacting us.